HarHarLinks/matrix-webhook-receiver/README.md

 ![example screenshot](examples/github_screenshot.png)

+The above example is from this project's [official \[matrix\] room](https://matrix.to/#/#matrix-webhook-receiver:matrix.org) with `msgtype` set to `notice` in a dark mode element desktop client.

 # Installation

 ### Requirements

+- Permission to create webhooks using a [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) bridge running on a matrix server.
+You may want to run your own.
+This is very easy if you use the excellent [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) playbook: just enable the appservice.
+Since the upstream bridge is currently partly broken in that it does not support you to set avatars for your webhooks, I can recommend using this fork which I myself use: https://github.com/redoonetworks/matrix-appservice-webhooks.

-- a server that is reachable over the internet (or at least your sending apps and your matrix server) 24/7 with open firewall, port forwarding, a fixed IP or dynamic DNS.
+- A server that is reachable over the internet (or at least your sending apps and your matrix server) 24/7 with open firewall, port forwarding, a fixed IP or dynamic DNS.
 It does not need to be your matrix server!

-- use a reverse proxy like [nginx](https://nginx.com) to enable HTTP basic auth.
+- Use a reverse proxy like [nginx](https://nginx.com) to enable HTTP basic auth.
 Use HTTPS (e.g. [Let's Encrypt](https://letsencrypt.org)) to secure your credentials and data from anyone listening in.
 This is especially relevant for the profile management endpoints `/set`, `/delete/*`, `/profiles`, `/profile/*`, since otherwise anyone can edit your settings and send spam using your receiver.
 Any other endpoints should not require authentication since not all apps support it - your `whid` acts as authentication to post messages.
 There is an [nginx example](examples/example.nginx.conf) for your convenience.

 Set the environment variable `URL_PREFIX` if your reverse proxy is serving the app somewhere else than `/`, e.g. in the following case `URL_PREFIX="/webhooks"`.